Central Region

 Health Centers: Bothell

-Dr. Baker is a licensed psychologist and has worked with HealthPoint since 2008 as a Behavioral Health Consultant.
+Dr. Baker is a licensed psychologist, Board Certified in Clinical Health Psychology, and has worked with HealthPoint since 2008 as a Behavioral Health Consultant.
 Dr. Baker is a board certified Clinical Health Psychologist.
 She received her degree from the Seattle Pacific University and completed her predoctoral internship with Olive Crest Consortium in a pediatric psychology outpatient setting with inpatient rotation.
 She is also an Adjunctive Professor at Seattle Pacific University and Northwest University teaching Integrated Behavioral Health courses within the clinical and counseling psychology programs.
 Dr. Baker is an active member of the Collaborative Family Healthcare Association and a part of the leadership team of the Primary Care SIG.
 She has provided presentations and trainings in integrated behavioral health and acceptance and commitment therapy nationally at conferences.
 Dr. Baker is also trained in ACT and Focused ACT (FACT), Motivational Interviewing, and other third wave CBT approaches.
 Her research interests include PCBH model of care, BH program evaluation/quality improvements, brief ACT interventions in primary care, PCP burnout, and pediatrics.

 Philippa Thomas, Psy.D.